Veterans Administration Health Care System

 Team Structure and Call Schedule at the VA:

 - General Internal Medicine Teams: Each of the 4 teams consists of 2 residents (PGY-2 or PGY-3) and two interns (or 1 intern and two sub interns).
-The call schedule on the general internal medicine teams is different from that on medical teams at Y-NHH.
-The call cycle operates as a 4-day cycle.
-Every fourth day the resident takes call with his/her intern.
-The resident will be in house for a 28-hour call.
-The intern will rotate, taking call either during the day (7:30am to 8:30pm) or at night (7:30pm to 10:30am).
+The call schedule on the general internal medicine teams is different from that on medical teams at the York Street Campus at Yale.
+Resident-intern teams admit every fourth day.
+Senior residents stay in-house for a 24+4-hour call every fourth day, joined by a nighttime intern.

 - Intensive Care Unit Rotation: The ICU rotation provides excellent experience, by the very nature of its structure being one intern, one resident, one fellow and one Attending Physician team and admits both general and cardiac intensive care unit patients.

-- Medicine Consultation Service: Third year residents spend a 2-week rotation on the Medicine Consultation Service at the VA.
+- Medicine Consultation Service: Third year residents who have outpatient clinic at the VA spend 2-weeks covering the Medicine Consultation Service at the VA.
 Residents are taught to evaluate a variety of acute medical problems that arise on patients admitted to other services such as surgery, neurology and psychiatry.
 Resident will also see patients in clinic to perform preoperative evaluation and cardiac risk of stratification.
+Call residents cover the medicine consultation service overnight and on weekends.